-- 3 (b) A party may petition for agency review a recommended decision.
-Upon petition by 4 any party, the agency head shall review an agency order, except to the extent that: - 5 (1) a provision of law precludes or limits agency review of the recommended 6 decision; or - (2) the agency head, in the exercise of discretion conferred by law other than this [act], declines to review the recommended decision. - (c) A petition for review of a recommended decision must be filed with the agency head, or with any person designated for this purpose by rule of the agency, within [10] days after the recommended decision is rendered.
-If the agency head decides to review a recommended decision on its own motion, the agency head shall give written notice of its intention to review the recommended decision within [10] days after it is rendered. - (d) The [10]-day period for a party to file a petition, or for the agency head to give notice of its intention to review a recommended decision in subsection (b), is tolled by the submission of a timely petition for reconsideration of the recommended decision pursuant to Section 418.
+- or with any person designated for this purpose by rule of the agency, within [10] days after the recommended decision is rendered.
+If the agency head decides to review a recommended decision on its own motion, the agency head shall give written notice of its intention to review - 4 the recommended decision within [10] days after it is rendered.

+- (d) The [10]-day period for a party to file a petition, or for the agency head to give notice of its intention to review a recommended decision in subsection (b), is tolled by the submission of a timely petition for reconsideration of the recommended decision pursuant to this section.
 A new [10]-day period starts to run upon disposition of any petition for reconsideration or agency head review under subsection (b).
-If a recommended decision is subject both to a timely petition for reconsideration and to a petition for appeal or to review by the agency head on its own motion, the petition for reconsideration must be disposed of first, unless the agency head determines that action on the petition for reconsideration has been unreasonably delayed. - (e) An agency head that reviews a recommended decision shall exercise all the decision-making power that the agency head would have had if the agency head had conducted the notice to all the parties.
+If a recommended decision is subject both to a timely petition for reconsideration and to a petition for appeal or to review by the agency head on its own motion, the petition for reconsideration must be disposed of first, unless the agency head determines that action on the petition for reconsideration has been unreasonably delayed. - (e) An agency head that reviews a recommended decision shall exercise all the decision-making power that the agency head would have had if the agency head had conducted the hearing that produced the recommended decision, except to the extent that the issues subject to review are limited by a provision of law other than this [act] or by order of the agency head upon notice to all the parties.
 In reviewing findings of fact in recommended decisions by presiding officers, the agency head shall give due regard to the presiding officer's opportunity to observe the witnesses.
-The agency head shall consider the agency record or such portions of it as have been designated by the parties.
+The agency head shall consider the agency record or such portions of it as have been designated by the parties. - (f) An agency head may render a final order disposing of the proceeding or may remand the matter for further proceedings with instructions to the presiding officer who rendered the